mhcrnl/ogcalc/doc/ogcalc.rst

    gtk_widget_show(window);

-\function{glade\_xml\_new} reads the interface from the file
+\function{glade\_xml\_new} reads the interface from the file :file:`ogcalc.glade`.
-\filename{ogcalc.glade}.
 It returns the interface as a pointer to a
 \class{GladeXML} object, which will be used later.
 Next, the signal handlers are connected with
 \function{glade\_xml\_signal\_autoconnect}.
 Windows users may require